arklumpus/TreeViewer/Readme.md

 Download [`TreeViewer-Mac-x64.pkg`](https://github.com/arklumpus/TreeViewer/releases/latest/download/TreeViewer-Mac-x64.pkg).
 Right-click/Ctrl+click it and select `Open`.
 You should get a warning dialog about the developer not being identified; ignore it and click `Open` in the dialog.
 The installer should open and guide you through the process.
 It will do three main things:

 1. Copy the TreeViewer app to the `/Applications` folder.
-2. Delete any settings/downloaded modules from previous versions of TreeVIewer.
+2. Delete any downloaded modules from previous versions of TreeVIewer.
 3. Create symlinks to the TreeViewer executables (`TreeViewer` and `TreeViewerCommandLine`) in the `/usr/local/bin` folder.

 **Note**: after downloading the installer, you _have to_ right-click or ctrl+click it, otherwise (as per the Apple security policy above), macOS will refuse to let you open it.